-Providers may be eligible for Outcome Payments where an LiW Project Participant gains Employment on completion of the LiW Project.
+Providers may be eligible for Outcome Payments.
 For Employment Outcomes, Providers must refer to and comply with the requirements specified in the Vacancies and Outcomes Chapter and the Deed.

 Chapter 17.
 Local Jobs Program

 The Local Jobs Program brings together expertise, resources and access to funding at the local level to support Participants, Employers and their communities in each region.
 The program has a particular focus on reskilling, upskilling, and training and employment pathways.